 - Potatoes – Such as roasted potatoes or air fryer sweet potatoes.
 Serve it over mashed cauliflower and drizzled with a savory mushroom sauce for a lighter option.

 - Rice – Make your favorite kind.
 I usually choose cauliflower rice myself.

-- Salads – While the air fried chicken breast is cooking, make a creamy cucumber salad or Caprese salad to go with it.
+- Salads – While the air fryer chicken breast is cooking, make a creamy cucumber salad or Caprese salad to go with it.
 You can also use this chicken as part of a cobb salad or green goddess salad.

 - Sandwiches – Slice the chicken to make sandwiches or wraps.

 More Easy Air Fryer Chicken Recipes

 If you like this air fryer boneless chicken breast recipe, you might also like some of these other air fryer chicken recipes:

 - Air Fryer – Obviously you need one to make air fryer chicken breast.
 This one (pictured above) is easy to clean and has a large basket size.